home edit page issue tracker

 Abl: ablative

 Prototypical meaning: direction from some point (object, location or time).
-In Middle Armenian, the ablative case is expressed in different ways: with or without the preposition ի/i, combined with a noun in the dative or ablative; hence, the ablative meaning is recognized only from the context.
+In Middle Armenian, the ablative case is expressed in different ways: with or without the preposition ի/i, combined with a noun in the dative or ablative case; hence, ablative meaning is determined by context.

 Examples